Sakrac/x65/README.md

 ## <a name="expressions">Expression syntax

-Expressions contain values, such as labels or raw numbers and operators including +, -, \*, /, & (and), | (or), ^ (eor), << (shift left), >> (shift right) similar to how expressions work in C. Parenthesis are supported for managing order of operations where C style precedence needs to be overrided.
+Expressions contain values, such as labels or raw numbers and operators including +, -, \*, /, & (and), | (or), ^ (eor), << (shift left), >> (shift right) similar to how expressions work in C. Parenthesis are supported for managing order of operations where C style precedence needs to be overridden.
 In addition there are some special characters supported:

 * \*: Current address (PC).
 This conflicts with the use of \* as multiply so multiply will be interpreted only after a value or right parenthesis
-* <: If less than is not follwed by another '<' in an expression this evaluates to the low byte of a value (and $ff)
+* <: If less than is not followed by another '<' in an expression this evaluates to the low byte of a value (and $ff)
 * >: If greater than is not followed by another '>' in an expression this evaluates to the high byte of a value (>>8)
 * ^: Inbetween two values '^' is an eor operation, as a prefix to values it extracts the bank byte (v>>24).
 * !: Start of scope (use like an address label in expression)
 * %: First address after scope (use like an address label in expression)
-* $: Preceeds hexadecimal value
+* $: Precedes hexadecimal value
 * %: If immediately followed by '0' or '1' this is a binary value and not scope closure address

 Example: